kishanpatel789/kp_data_dev_site/content/posts/016_PythonScope.md

 Near the top of the function, list the variables that should be accessed from the global scope.
 When the function attempts to modify those variables, it will affect the globally scoped variable instead of making a new local variable.

 Again, modifying global variables from within a function is bad practice.
-But hey, I'm not your Mom; you live your life and do what you want.
+But hey, I'm not your mom; you live your life and do what you want.

 There's a similar story about changing variables in an enclosing scope from within an inner function: